hypertrack/quickstart-ios/README.md

 ### Install the SDK dependency

+#### SwiftUI version

+SwiftUI version uses Swift Package Manager to install the latest version of the SDK.
+Open `Quickstart.xcodeproj` and HyperTrack dependency will be downloaded automatically.

+#### UIKit version

-Quickstart app uses [CocoaPods](https://cocoapods.org) dependency manager to install the latest version of the SDK.
+UIKit version uses [CocoaPods](https://cocoapods.org) dependency manager to install the latest version of the SDK.
 Using the latest version of CocoaPods is advised.

 If you don't have CocoaPods, [install it first](https://guides.cocoapods.org/using/getting-started.html#installation).